matiaskorhonen/paper-age/README.md

 * Adding the passphrase by hand allows the use of public printers, for example in libraries, offices, copy shops, and so forth
 * For extra protection, memorize the passphrase or store it separately from the printout
 * Needing to scan and decrypt protects against unsophisticated adversaries even if the passphrase is right there (the average burglar isn't going to care about your Mastodon account)
-* If you need protection from nation states or other advanced threats, look elsewhere
+* If you need protection from nation-states or other advanced threats, look elsewhere

 ## Example

-This is what the output PDF looks like (or alternatively see the [letter equivalent](https://github.com/matiaskorhonen/paper-age/files/10716387/snakeoil-letter.pdf)).
-The QR code is easily readable with an iPhone (or other modern smartphone).
+This is what the output PDF looks like (alternatively see the [letter equivalent](https://github.com/matiaskorhonen/paper-age/files/10716387/snakeoil-letter.pdf)).
+The QR code is easily readable with an iPhone (or any modern smartphone).

 <a title="Download example PDF (A4)" href="https://github.com/matiaskorhonen/paper-age/files/10675081/snakeoil.pdf"><img alt="A4 sheet with a title of ‘PaperAge’, a QR code, and a PEM encoded section" width="420" height="594" src="https://user-images.githubusercontent.com/43314/217248893-c7aed7d6-5a45-48af-b79a-8cdbd31d79cd.svg"></a>